techulus/capture-docs/docs/pdf-options.md

 To capture using custom paper size, you can use the `width` and `height` options.
 Please note that both are mandatory for setting custom paper size.
 You can also customise the paper margins using `marginTop`, `marginRight`, `marginBottom` and `marginLeft` options.
 All four margins must be specified for setting custom margin.

-## Rate Limits

-All accounts are restricted at 5 requests / second, you can request an upgrade by **[contacting our support](https://techulus.freshdesk.com/support/home)**.